prototype99/gentoo-snappy/README.md

 ##Current defaults

-jdk: openjdk 11
+jdk: openjdk 11, a transition to 8 is being considered for performance reasons
-kernel: pf-sources-5+ (it has come to attention that different kernel versions are suited to different work loads... this is still under consideration, but the kernel may become 'downgraded' for performance reasons)
+kernel: 5.3+, a transition to using an automated build is being considered.
 kernel-compiler: gcc
 kernel-linker: bfd
 linker: lld
-browser: chrome-78+
+browser: chrome-78+, a transition to firefox-78+ and vivaldi (for quick 'n' dirty chromium compatibility) is being considered as a more optimal choice
-compiler: gcc:9.1.0 (clang-9 to become default, gcc 8.3/9.1/10 to be installed as fallbacks) fortran compiler (when needed): intel fortran compiler
+compiler: defaults to gcc for now, further research required fortran compiler (when needed): intel fortran compiler
-overlays: layman
+overlays: layman ( for mercurial compatibility )
-python: 2_7,3_6,pypy,pypy3 (pypy to be upgraded, 2_7 to be removed)
+python: 2_7,3_7,pypy,pypy3

 ##Possible future QA
 -ensure only virtual/libffi is used until it disappears